 - Use unique passwords for accounts that store sensitive information (password manager applications are helpful in managing these).

-- Beware of extortion and other social engineering scams that try to use this "dumped" information to trick you.
+- Beware of extortion and other social engineering scams that try to use "dumped" information to trick you.

 - Check your billing and bank statements monthly to promptly identify suspicious charges.